Concerned about immigration case delays? Learn how much worry is justified and what steps you can take.

 U.S. Citizens Applying for Spousal and Child Green Cards

 Even for a B-2 or a tourist visa to allow the foreign spouse to visit during this period of separation, the process is tremendously difficult if the spouse is abroad.
-Foreigners who have filed an I-130 or a green card application stand a high chance of being deemed as having the intention to permanently stay in the U.S., making them ineligible to apply for a tourist visa.
+Foreigners who have filed an I-130 or green card application may be seen as intending to stay permanently in the U.S., which can make them ineligible for a tourist visa.

 Green Card Holders Seeking U.S. Citizenship